CJMoshy/Fruit-Flingerz/README.md

 ### Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v14 or higher), Deno should also work
-- npm or yarn package manager
+- npm or a given package manager

 ### Installation